How do I book my vaccines?

-Why am I being asked to come in for a third dose of the vaccine?
+Why am I being asked to come in for more vaccine doses?

-The third dose of the vaccine is being offered to those who are immunocompromised, which includes everyone living with WM.
-The third dose aims to increase the level of protection gained from the vaccine.
+Extra doses of the vaccine is being offered to those who are immunocompromised, which includes everyone living with WM.
+These extra doses aim to increase the level of protection gained from the vaccine.

-What is the difference between the third dose of the vaccine and a booster vaccination?
+What is the difference between the normal dose of the vaccine and a booster vaccination?

-I didn’t see an increase in my antibodies between the first and second vaccine doses, will a third dose make any difference?
+I didn’t see an increase in my antibodies between the first and second vaccine doses, will having more doses make any difference?

 Some research has shown that antibodies increase between the first and second doses.
-The idea behind the third dose is to boost these even further.
+The idea behind the extra doses is to boost these even further.
 This means even if you still don’t have higher antibody levels, a third dose could offer you more protection.

 It’s also important to remember that antibodies are only one measure of immune response, and you may still be offered some protection by the first two doses even if you have low antibody response, which is why it’s recommended that everyone with WM books in a third vaccination.